barisozmen/software-eng-career-ideas/README.md

 ### Learning tools best for maximum productivity
 Learn productivity tools and how to orchestrate them together extremely well.
 These tools will be changing by time and are ever improving.
 Therefore always be searching for better productivity tools.
 Upgrade/change them if a change would make you more productivity.
 For today (2019), most important ones are:
  - Profile yourself.
 Where do you spend most time?
 Which tool?
 Whic process?
-Optimize your usage of that tool, process!!
+Optimize your usage of that tool, process.
+Have an eye on pain points !!
  - Editor (Intellij, Pycharm)
     - use best editors always, affects productivity a lot
     - master code navigation (e.g. jump to function definition (command+B), jump back to previous place (command+<-))